 For B2B companies, high-ticket service providers, and businesses with extended sales cycles, a conversion rarely happens entirely online.
 While your digital marketing campaigns might generate the initial lead, the actual revenue is often negotiated over the phone, secured in meetings, and finally closed offline in your CRM.
-If you're running campaigns without feeding that final, offline data back into Google Analytics 4 (GA4), you're operating with a massive blind spot.
+If you run campaigns without feeding that offline data back into Google Analytics 4 (GA4), you cannot accurately measure your marketing ROI.

 Online GA4 Data vs. Offline CRM Data